khangnghia0244/OpenAI-s-ChatGPT-API-/README.txt

-🌟 Chat App

-Project Overview

-The Chat App is a Flutter-based project utilizing OpenAI's GPT-3.5 API to create an interactive chatbot experience.
-This application allows users to:✅ Start new conversations✅ View chat history✅ Mark chats as favorites✅ Refresh conversations anytime

-📌 System Requirements

-Operating System: Windows, macOS, or Linux

-Flutter SDK: Version 3.0 or later

-Dart SDK: Included with Flutter SDK

-API Key: OpenAI API key to enable chatbot functionality

-🚀 Setup Instructions
+🚀 SETUP INSTRUCTIONS

-Step 1: Clone the Repository
+1️⃣ CLONE THE REPOSITORY

-Open a terminal and navigate to the desired directory, then clone this repository:
+Open a terminal and navigate to your desired directory.
+Then, run:

+bash
+Copy
+Edit
 git clone <repository-url>
 cd chat_app_project

-Step 2: Install Dependencies
+2️⃣ INSTALL DEPENDENCIES

-Ensure that Flutter is installed by running:
+Ensure Flutter is installed:

+bash
+Copy
+Edit
 flutter doctor

-This will confirm that Flutter and Dart SDKs are set up correctly.

 Then, install the required dependencies:

+bash
+Copy
+Edit
 flutter pub get

-Step 3: Configure OpenAI API Key
+3️⃣ CONFIGURE OPENAI API KEY

-Open lib/contact_page.dart and locate the apiKey variable.Replace the placeholder value with your OpenAI API key:
+Open lib/contact_page.dart and locate the apiKey variable.
+Replace the placeholder with your OpenAI API key:

+dart
+Copy
+Edit
-final String apiKey = 'YOUR_OPENAI_API_KEY';
+final String apiKey = 'your-api-key-here';

-Step 4: Add Assets

-Ensure the following directory structure in your project:
+4️⃣ ADD ASSETS
+Ensure the assets/ folder contains the necessary images (e.g., profile pictures and logos).
+The directory should look like this:

+plaintext
+Copy
+Edit
 assets/
 ├── chatgpt.jpg
 ├── nghia.jpg
 ├── long.jpg
 └── thang.jpg

-Add these references to your pubspec.yaml:
+Then, add them to pubspec.yaml:

+yaml
+Copy
+Edit
 flutter:
   assets:
     - assets/chatgpt.jpg
     - assets/nghia.jpg
     - assets/long.jpg
     - assets/thang.jpg

-Step 5: Run the Application
+5️⃣ RUN THE APPLICATION

-Run the app on an emulator or connected device:
+To run the app on an emulator or connected device, use:

+bash
+Copy
+Edit
 flutter run

-If using an IDE (Android Studio/VSCode), select the device before running.
+If you're using an IDE like Android Studio or VSCode, select your device before running.

-🛠 Feature Testing

-✅ Testing Chat Functionality
+✅ FEATURE TESTING

-Start a New Chat – On the Home screen, type a message to start a conversation with the chatbot.
-Ensure the response is displayed.
+START A NEW CHAT: Type a message to start chatting with the AI.

-View Chat History – Open the chat history from the drawer menu and verify previous conversations.

-Favorite a Chat – In the chat history, tap the heart icon to mark a conversation as a favorite, then check if it's saved.
+VIEW CHAT HISTORY: Check past conversations in the chat history menu.
+FAVORITE A CHAT: Mark a chat as favorite by tapping the heart icon.

-Refresh the Chat – Return to the main screen and tap the refresh icon to start a new conversation.
+REFRESH THE CHAT: Click the refresh icon to start a new conversation. ℹ️ NOTES AND ADDITIONAL INFORMATION

-📌 Notes & Additional Information

-A stable internet connection is required for responses from the OpenAI API.
+A stable internet connection is required for chatbot responses.

-Tested on Flutter 3.0.0, Android 10, and iOS 14 simulators (compatibility may vary).
+Tested on Flutter 3.0.0, Android 10, and iOS 14 simulators.
+Compatibility may vary.

-Ensure all assets in the assets/ folder are correctly referenced.
+Ensure that the assets/ folder is correctly referenced in pubspec.yaml.